 Enjoy the longer evenings

 One great perk about springtime is that there’s more sunlight in the evenings, ie, the days are longer.
-Enjoy the natural lighting outside or indoors with your curtains open.
+Enjoy the natural lighting outside or keep your curtains open if you have to remain indoors.
 Sunlight helps naturally reset your body clock.
 Letting natural light get into your bedroom in the morning also aids in greater alertness after you wake up, and makes your day better.

 Being physically active every day is good for your health and it can facilitate you to sleep better, too.
 Choose to walk or run outdoors during daylight where you’re exposed to natural sunlight.
 But try and avoid working out too near your bedtime.
 It’s best if you are able to allow a minimum of two hours to cool down from exercise before retiring to bed.

 Be mindful of what and after you eat and drink.

 Eat dinner earlier in the evening to assist your body to wind down for bedtime.
 Try and avoid spicy or fatty foods, especially when bedtime is approaching.
 They usually cause indigestion and insomnia.
 Avoid caffeine and alcohol later in the day so you go to sleep more easily.

 Television, tablets, and phones may help you to unwind for the evening, but they will stimulate your brain and make it harder to go to sleep.
 Try avoiding hand-held screens and computer displays a minimum of two hours before bed, and avoid television a minimum of an hour before bedtime.